SummitRoute/osxlockdown/README.md

 FAQ
 ===

 - *Why isn't this just a bash script, or python code?
-Why would anyone write a Go wrapper around bash scripts within a json file?
+Why would anyone write a Go wrapper around bash scripts within a yaml file?
 Why isn't this an ansible|puppet script?*
     - This seemed like the cleanest solution for my needs.
 - *I locked myself out.
 What now?*
     - An earlier release of osxlockdown set a flag to lock users out if they entered an incorrect password more than 5 times on login.
 This is not good for single-user systems and I have since removed the password related policy rule.
 To remove all password related policies you can run `pwpolicy clearaccountpolicies`.
 To gain access again, follow the instructions here: https://support.apple.com/en-us/HT203114